 Criteria and Core Questions for the Assessment are as follows:

-Inclusiveness, empowerment, respect of rights and dignity means that everyone who is in need of support is included in the program, in a way that ensures non-discrimination and responds to the special needs of vulnerable persons.
+Inclusiveness, empowerment, respect of rights and dignity means that everyone who is identified as entitled to support is included in the program, in a way that ensures non-discrimination and responds to the special needs of vulnerable persons.
 The vulnerable groups are empowered through program design and implementation.

 Question III.1.1.
-Are potential beneficiaries aware of the program and how to apply to a program and their rights?
+Are eligible beneficiaries aware of their rights and obligations under the program, including how to apply, enroll, and access the SA-CT program and foreseen benefit?

 Question III.1.2.
-Are complaints and appeals procedures allow all (including vulnerable) an access and provide timely resolution?
+Are complaints and appeals procedures accessible to all, including vulnerable groups, in a way that enables them to provide a timely resolution?

 Question III.1.3.
-Are there protocols for personal data protection?
+Are there protocols for personal data protection that guarantee the respect of privacy rights and informational safety?

 Question III.1.4.
 Are there service standards sensitive to the concerns about accessibility, gender, inclusion of persons with disabilities, coverage of remote rural areas etc?

 Why do these questions matter?
-The realization of the inclusiveness target is determined by how potential beneficiaries know about the program (including the most marginalized and vulnerable/excluded population groups), how their concerns and pleas are treated, their personal data protected, and whether there are service standards to ensure inclusive delivery.
-Service standards should be clearly understood by the beneficiaries, but also adequate to their needs and conditions, which is essential to build the trust in the program, and ensure acceptance and high take up rates.
+The realization of the inclusiveness target is determined by how eligible beneficiaries, including the most marginalized and vulnerable/excluded population groups, know about the program how their concerns and pleas are treated, their personal data protected, and whether there are service standards to ensure inclusive delivery.
+Service standards should be clearly understood by the beneficiaries, but also adequate to their needs and conditions, which is essential to build trust in the program, and ensure acceptance and high effective coverage and participation rates.

-Adequacy and appropriateness require regular and predictable benefits that meet the needs of the population served.
-Design has to reflect societal values and economic constraints, and follow an internal logic with a clear theory of change.
+Adequacy and appropriateness require regular and predictable benefits that meet the needs of the population served and effectively protect people against poverty.
+Adequate benefit levels are set according to the cost of subsistence and allow access to necessary good and services, as nationally defined.
+Design has to reflect societal values and economic constraints and follow an internal logic with a clear theory of change.

 Question III.2.1.
-Are program delivery systems guarantee the delivery of benefits and services on time and in specified amounts/intensity?
+Do program delivery systems guarantee the timely delivery of benefits and services at pre-determined levels of adequacy?

 Question III.2.2.
-Is the lag from the time the application for a benefit is filed to the provision of payments and services/ or non-enrollment decision is communicated?
+Is there a clear indication of the waiting period, i.e. the time required between claim processing and benefit disbursement?
+Is any additional lag communicated to recipients?

 Question III.2.3.
 Do program managers and staff communicate the objectives and procedures of the program to the population?